SBIX7/chakchani/README.md

 # SNRT Employee Desktop App (WPF .NET 8)

-Internal Windows desktop app for SNRT employees with authentication, per-user draggable titles, RSS feed, user activity logging, and admin dashboard.
+Internal Windows desktop app for SNRT employees with authentication, a per-user draggable RSS titles table, user activity logging, and admin dashboard.
+This application is for internal SNRT use only.

 ## Prerequisites
 - .NET SDK 8.x installed